atacanbt/applied_statistics/README.md

 ## Style and Conventions

+- Notebooks are structured as narratives, combining code, results, and interpretation.
-- Code is written for clarity, with explanatory markdown in notebooks.
+- Code cells are kept short and focused, with explanations provided in markdown.
-- Plots use `Matplotlib` and `Seaborn`, labeled for publication-quality output.
+- Visualizations use `Matplotlib` and `Seaborn` and are clearly labelled.